paulboul1013/Bash_in_c/README.md

 ## introduce

-The lightweight shell with C
+The simple shell with C

 ## feature command
-- paul: print the text
+- paul: print the testing text
 - history:show history record with command
-- other shell command from origin command，but some doesn't work
+- other: same command from origin bash

 ## install package
 ```bash